ryancfong8/BeatsByFong/README.md

 ### Sounds

 All sounds are stored locally in mp3 files.
-Each time a key is pressed, `Howler.js` will make a new sound object, to be passed through the analyser and through the speakers.
+Each time a key is pressed, `Howler.js` will make a new sound object; to be passed through the analyser and to the speakers.
 This is preferred over playing an audio element because the same sound can be played over and over without having to wait for that same audio element to finish playing.

 ```javascript
   document.onkeydown = function(e) {